grafana/grafana/docs/sources/installation/security.md

 # Security

-If you run non-Grafana web services on your Grafana server or within its local network, then they might be vulnerable to exploitation through the Grafana data source proxy.
+If you run non-Grafana web services on your Grafana server or within its local network, then they might be vulnerable to exploitation through the Grafana data source proxy or other methods.

 To prevent this type of exploitation from happening, we recommend that you apply one or more of the precautions listed below.